orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 subset of its bands is supported.

 This metadata is now handled by OTB image readers and writer (using the GDAL driver).
-The no-data value can be read from an image files and stored in the image metadata dictionary.
-It can also be exported by image writers.
+The no-data value can be read from an image file and stored in the image metadata dictionary, but it can also be exported by image writers.
 The OTB filters that produce a no-data value are able to export this value so that the output file will store it.

-An application has been created to manage the no-data value.
-The application has the following features:
+An application has been created to manage the no-data value and it contains the following features:

 -  Build a mask corresponding to the no-data pixels in the input image: it gives you a binary image of the no-data pixels in your input